m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/multiple-scenes/scene-events.md

 <CodeExample code={code} template={template} console="true"/>

-[^1]: If a scene is presented without any transition, the `Setup` event ocurs and the `Appear` event immediately follows.
+[^1]: If a scene is presented without any transition, the `Setup` event occurs and the `Appear` event immediately follows.